Categorical Reparameterization with Denoising Diffusion models: Hard Straight-through and ReinMax estimators

-For the sake of completeness we derive the {\sc ReinMax} gradient estimator from first principles and arrive at the alternative and simpler expression \eqref{eq:grad-reinmax}.
-We assume for the sake of simplicity that $L = 1$ and $\feature_\param = \param \in \rset^K$.
-We restate some of the arguments in the original paper with our notation and interpretation.
+For completeness, we derive the \textsc{ReinMax} gradient estimator from first principles and recover the simpler expression in \eqref{eq:grad-reinmax}.
+We first consider the case $L=1$.
+We will then extend to the case $L > 1$.
+The categorical distribution is parameterized by the vector of logits $\feature\in\rset^K$, with